svaarala/duktape/doc/json.rst

 Handling codepoints above U+FFFF
 --------------------------------

-Codepoints above U+FFFF don't occur in standard Ecmascript string values, so there is no mandatory behavior when they are encountered during JSON serialization.
+Codepoints above U+FFFF don't occur in standard ECMAScript string values, so there is no mandatory behavior when they are encountered during JSON serialization.
 The current solution is to encode them into plain string data (this matches JC behavior)::